This perennial wildflower produces basal leaves about ½'

 petaloid sepals, a cluster of pistils, and numerous stamens with yellow

 anthers.
 The pedicels are light green, terete, and hairy.
-The blooming

 period occurs from late spring to mid-summer for about 1-1½ months.